langchain-ai/langchain/docs/index.rst

 Additional Resources
 ---------------------

-| Additional resources we think may be useful as you develop your application:

-- `LangChainHub <https://github.com/hwchase17/langchain-hub>`_: A place to share and explore other prompts, chains, and agents.
+- `LangChainHub <https://github.com/hwchase17/langchain-hub>`_: Share and explore other prompts, chains, and agents

-- `Gallery <https://github.com/kyrolabs/awesome-langchain>`_: A collection of great projects that use Langchain, compiled by the folks at `Kyrolabs <https://kyrolabs.com>`_.
-Useful for finding inspiration and example implementations.
+- `Gallery <https://github.com/kyrolabs/awesome-langchain>`_: Great projects that use Langchain, compiled by the folks at `Kyrolabs <https://kyrolabs.com>`_

-- `Tracing <./additional_resources/tracing.html>`_: A guide on using tracing in LangChain to visualize the execution of chains and agents.
+- `Tracing <./additional_resources/tracing.html>`_: Log and visualize the execution of chains and agents

-- `Model Laboratory <./additional_resources/model_laboratory.html>`_: Experimenting with different prompts, models, and chains.
+- `Model Laboratory <./additional_resources/model_laboratory.html>`_: Experimenting with different prompts, models, and chains

-- `YouTube <./additional_resources/youtube.html>`_: A collection of the LangChain tutorials and videos.
+- `YouTube <./additional_resources/youtube.html>`_: Video tutorials

-- `Discord <https://discord.gg/6adMQxSpJS>`_: Join us on our Discord to discuss all things LangChain!
+- `Discord <https://discord.gg/6adMQxSpJS>`_: Discuss and share all things LangChain!

-- `Production Support <https://forms.gle/57d8AmXBYp8PP8tZA>`_: As you move your LangChains into production, we'd love to offer more comprehensive support.
-Please fill out this form and we'll set up a dedicated support Slack channel.
+- `Production Support <https://forms.gle/57d8AmXBYp8PP8tZA>`_: Get a dedicated Slack channel with the LangChain team as you move your applications into production

 .. toctree::